Aboriginal Heritage Act 1972: Juukan Gorge destruction

 After the mining company Rio Tinto blew up the 46,000-year old caves in Juukan Gorge on 24 May 2020, which was legal under a Section 18 exemption of the Act, WA Aboriginal Affairs Minister Ben Wyatt started a review of the Act.

 The interim report of a bipartisan parliamentary inquiry into the incident published on 9 December 2020, entitled Never Again, makes several recommendations, including a halt to all actions presently occurring under Section 18 of the AHA, and a moratorium on Section 18 applications.
 It also recommends that the Western Australian Government review and reform the current state heritage laws, and that the federal government review the Aboriginal and Torres Strait Islander Heritage Protection Act 1984.
 It also outlines deficiencies in the WA Act.

 Transition to ACH Act

-There is a transitional period of at least 12 months before the ACH Act comes into force, while the various regulations and processes are developed.
+There was a transitional period of around 18 months before the Aboriginal Cultural Heritage Act 2021 came into force, while the various regulations and processes were developed.
 In February 2022 there was a reference group appointed to assist in the co-design process.
-The new law does away with the approval process determined by Section 18, and puts traditional owners into a more powerful position in the decision-making process.
+The new law did away with the approval process determined by Section 18, and put traditional owners into a more powerful position in the decision-making process.
+The transition to the ACH Act ultimately failed as it was repealed soon after going into effect.